Coronavirus: New 'megalab' to open in Scotland next year - Evening Express

-The UK’s daily coronavirus testing capacity is set to more than double with the opening of two new “megalabs” in early 2021, the Government has announced.
+Two new “megalabs” are due to open early next year – more than doubling the UK’s daily coronavirus testing capacity.

-The two laboratories, one in Leamington Spa and another in Scotland, will together be able to process up to 600,000 samples a day when operating at full capacity, according to the Department of Health and Social Care (DHSC).
+The Department of Health and Social Care has announced the two laboratories – one in Scotland and the other in Leamington Spa – will together be able to process up to 600,000 samples a day when operating at full capacity.

 The announcement comes amid the news that Boris Johnson is self-isolating after being in contact with an MP who has since tested positive for Covid-19.